-1. Take advantage of the $20,000 instant asset write-off
+1. Take advantage of the instant asset write-off of $20,000

-Tax expert and director of Solo & Smart Patrick Harrison says the $20,000 instant asset write-off is particularly important for self-employed workers who rely on tools, cars, and other assets.
+Tax expert and director of Solo & Smart, speaking to SmartCompany The $20,000 rapid asset write-off, according to Patrick Harrison, is especially essential for self-employed employees who rely on equipment, cars, and other assets.

-“A word of caution for small business owners and the self-employed particularly is not to over-extend your business in pursuit of tax benefits if it doesn’t leave enough operating cash in the bank.”
+A word of caution for small business owners and the self-employed particularly is not to over-extend your business in pursuit of tax benefits if it doesn’t leave enough operating cash in the bank.